 The adjustable leg consists of two main parts: A bracket which is mounted permanently to the table by screws, and a retractable leg which fits into the bracket.
 The minimum thickness of the table is 2-1/2" which is the depth of the bracket.
 For transport, the legs can either be retracted into the bracket, or removed and carried separately.

 The table is fully assembled before shipping.
 You only need to follow the easy instructions to fit the table to your machine.
-We're always available should you have any questions.
+We're always available should you have and questions.
+Contact us here

 All prices are in USD Copyright 2016 Sewing Mates.
 Sitemap |